 (14) Certificates of Compliance

-Seven (7) copies of the Request for Certificate of Compliance shall be submitted by certified mail or hand delivery using the Request for Certificate of Compliance form (WPA Form 8A) used under Act and 310 CMR 10.00, as amended, and shall be accompanied by an as-built plan at the same scale as the plan approved by the Order of Conditions and a written statement by an appropriate professional, such as a registered professional engineer, architect, landscape architect, land surveyor, wetland scientist, or other signatory approved by the Committee, certifying that there has been full compliance with the Order of Conditions and with the approved plans.
+Two2copies of the Request for Certificate of Compliance shall be submitted by certified mail or hand delivery using the Request for Certificate of Compliance form (WPA Form 8A) used under Act and 310 CMR 10.00, as amended, and shall be accompanied by an as-built plan at the same scale as the plan approved by the Order of Conditions and a written statement by an appropriate professional, such as a registered professional engineer, architect, landscape architect, land surveyor, wetland scientist, or other signatory approved by the Committee, certifying that there has been full compliance with the Order of Conditions and with the approved plans.
 If the project is not fully in compliance with the Order of Conditions and the approved plans, the accompanying statement shall itemize all deviations from the Order of Conditions and the approved plan and include a statement that the itemized deviations will have the same or a reduced impact on the Bylaw Interests and Values compared to the approved plans.
 A Request for a Certificate of Compliance does not require abutter notification or a published legal notice, but is required to be duly posted in accordance with the Open Meeting Law.

 Upon receipt by the Committee of the information required in Section 1.6(14)(a) above, any other requirements as may be set forth in the Order of Conditions, and the Request for Certificate of Compliance fee for a valid or expired Order of Conditions as specified in Section 1.6(5)(e)7. above, a site inspection and review of the Request for Certificate of Compliance shall commence.
 Within 21 days of the receipt of the complete Request for Certificate of Compliance and fee, the Committee shall discuss the matter at a public meeting.
 The Committee shall make a determination as set forth in 1. or 2. below.